rachelcarmena/rachelcarmena.github.io/_posts/2019-04-26-does-and-donts-when-writing-tests.md

 On the other hand, if some input data isn't relevant for a test, it can be named like `any...`.

+### Check that the test fails under the wrong circumstances

+My cousin [Francisco Moreno](https://twitter.com/morvader) usually says:

+> Don't trust a test if you didn't see it fail.

+How could we make a passing test fail?

+* Changing the input or the expected output.
+* Changing the related production code (similar to mutation testing).

+Failing tests during the red phase of TDD might not be included in that list: it's about making a passing test fail.

+More details about my cousin's advice (in Spanish):

+<blockquote class="twitter-tweet"><p lang="es" dir="ltr">A mí, la técnica que mejor me funciona es seguir estos pasos:<br>1- Escribe un test que funcione<br>2- Cambia el aserto y aseguráte de que falla<br>3- Déjalo como estaba <a href="https://t.co/EWhRCailiy">pic.twitter.com/EWhRCailiy</a></p>&mdash; Francisco Moreno (@morvader) <a href="https://twitter.com/morvader/status/1268600288157544450?ref_src=twsrc%5Etfw">June 4, 2020</a></blockquote>

+### Don't mix behaviours in the same test

+Every test should have just one reason to fail.

 ## Friendly reminder

 As **Dani Latorre** says (in English below):